-Many people define work differently, but in physics, work is defined as an action done on an object wherein an applied force causes a displacement on the object.
+Many people define work differently, but in physics, work is defined as an action done on an object wherein an applied force causes a displacement of the object.

 In our example, the car moves from one place to another (even just a little).
 Your work is greater if the force you apply is greater and the displacement is greater.

-Moreover, only the components of the force parallel to the displacement count towards work.
+Moreover, only the force components parallel to the displacement count toward work.

 where F is the magnitude of the force, d is the magnitude of the displacement, and θ is the angle from the horizontal.

-Take note that work is a scalar quantity, meaning it can be positive or negative.
-Work is positive if the force is applied in the same direction as the displacement while work is negative if the applied force is in the opposite direction of the displacement.
+Note that work is a scalar quantity, meaning it can be positive or negative.
+Work is positive if the force is applied in the same direction as the displacement, while work is negative if the applied force is in the opposite direction of the displacement.

 Always be mindful of the signs since it tells us about the speed resulting from the work applied.

 Suppose you have a block that slides on a frictionless surface.
 Three forces are acting on the block: the weight w, the normal force n, and the force F exerted on the block by the hand.

 If you push to the right on the block as it moves, the net force on the block is in the direction of the motion, which means that the total work done on the block is positive.
 This means that the block speeds up.
 However, if you push to the left on the block as it moves, the net force on the block will be in the opposite direction of the motion, making the total work done on the block negative.